-As well as the National Board training, specialised training will be offered based on needs assessments to all who are working within the Safeguarding area.
+As well as the National Board training, specialised training will be offered, based on a needs assessment, to all who are working within the Safeguarding area.
 The Archdiocese works closely with other agencies and personnel who can contribute to the effective development of the Safeguarding Strategy.
 Safeguarding personnel will continue to work closely with the National Board and other safeguarding networks.
-We have commissioned an independent evaluation of the training strategy which is being conducted by Mr. Frank Dolaghan, MENTOR Economic Developments, Newry.
-His evaluation report will inform our practice and delivery of training.

 There are 61 parishes that require training in this Archdiocese and the contribution of our Training Volunteers has been invaluable.
 If you would like to help in the Safeguarding of Children, Young People and Vulnerable Adults, please get in contact.
 Relevant training and on-going support will be provided.